guanqiyuan/NRRNet/README.md

 ## Acknowledgement
-Thanks to the authors of BDD100K for their contributions, this is their github repository [BDD100K](https://github.com/bdd100k/bdd100k).
+This dataset is based on [BDD100K](https://github.com/bdd100k/bdd100k).
+Thanks for their greate work!